benwiz/graphics/README.md

 - Now
   - Solar system
+    - Figure out how to move planet around all points on ellipse
-    - Draw accurate ellipse for Mercury
+    - Draw accurate orbits
-    - Figure out how to move planet over ellipse
+    - Figure out how to move planet at accurate speed
-    - BUG: Single rotation affects everything
+    - Figure out rotation
+    - Draw asteroid belt as a dotted or dashed circle.
+Will probably need to draw every point.

 - Next
   - Create header and subtitle